 Hi there!
 I’m a Bangladeshi American cartoonist and writer based in San Francisco.

-In a previous life, I worked as a software engineer at Samsara, Yelp, NASA, and Facebook.
+For my day job, I am a Program Manager at the App Inventor Foundation, a nonprofit that empowers people to build mobile apps for social good.
+Before this, I worked as a software engineer for Samsara, Yelp, NASA, and Facebook.
 I received a Bachelor’s and Master’s degree in Electrical Engineering & Computer Science from MIT.